appsemble/appsemble/README.md

 git remote -v
 ```

-New remote repositories can be added to the config file by running:
+New remote repositories can be added to the git configuration file by running:

 ```sh
 git remote add <remote-name> <remote-url>